edubart/deb-packages/debian/README.md

-# Cartesi Debian packages
+# Cartesi Debian Packages

-This repository contains scripts and `.deb` packages for Cartesi Machine and other Cartesi related software.
+This repository contains build scripts for packaging Cartesi related software for Debian/Ubuntu.

-All packages binaries are available in the [cdn](https://github.com/edubart/linux-packages/tree/cdn) branch in the `deb` directory, while the scripts to generate them are available in the main branch.

 ## Quick start

-Packages provided by this repository can be installed on **Debian 12** (Bookworm) or **Ubuntu 24.04** (Noble) for *amd64*/*arm64*/*riscv64*` architectures using an APT package manager.
+Packages in this repository are compatible with **Debian 12** (Bookworm) or **Ubuntu 24.04** (Noble) on *amd64*, *arm64*, and *riscv64* architectures using the APT package manager.
-Here is a quick example on how to use it:
+Example usage:

 ```sh
 # Install key to verify signature of repository packages